 "The diet is the tough part.
 Lifting is fun, being hungry for 12-16 weeks is not.
 Diet for competition is usually a low carb diet... total calories 1700-2000.
 The target is no more than 2lbs of weight lost a week, anything more your losing muscle.
 Off season diet is 3500-4000 calories a day with protein being about the same, but way more carbs...

 Three weeks out from the show I wanted to quit.
 I was grumpy, tired, hungry, and wondered was it all worth it.
 I didn't quit, because I knew I would beat myself up if I did.
 The diet messes with your mind.
 You question everything your doing and wonder if you're screwing up.
 This is why I think a coach is the most important thing you can have.
 Someone to talk you off the ledge, to have a sane mind that can hold you to the plan and can gauge your progress and make adjustments without sabotaging everything."

 In the weeks leading up to the show, all food is logged.
 How many ounces of chicken, exactly how many almonds, how many grams of plain oats?
 Exact calories and macronutrient levels must be measured.
 There can be no cheating involved - you bring your food to work, to restraunts, to birthday parties and holidays.
-Research the correct supplements (legal or not, depending on your division), take them at the exact right times according to your training each day.
+Research the correct supplements men over 40 (legal or not, depending on your division), take them at the exact right times according to your training each day.
 Any deviation might mean the different between first and last place.

 Staci had this to say about switching between phases:

 "The main difference between off season eating and pre-contest diet is the amount of calories.
 When I am bulking, I aim for about 2500 to 3000 cals a day.
 When cutting, I am looking at around 1400 to 1000 cals, depending on the workout for the day.
 Macros will move up or down, obviously but keep protein very very high...